anthony0br/DocumentService/docs/tutorial.md

 Note that, while it is recommended that you use a check function, you can of course write one that always returns true if you are confident data won't be mistakenly corrupted!
+In the future, the check function may be optional.

 ```lua
 local DataInterface = {